 The following are some common injuries listed in Staten Island personal injury claims:

 - Broken bones

 - Post-traumatic stress disorder (PTSD)

-Compensation for Personal Injury Claims on Staten Island
+Compensation for Personal Injury Claims in Staten Island

-The point of civil courts and personal injury compensation is to make you whole again—or as close as can be determined through negotiation or in the courtroom.
+The point of civil courts and personal injury compensation is to make you as whole again as possible.
 Often, the hard part is trying to accept that there is a monetary value for the loss of your legs or the brain damage your loved one suffered.

-Your lawyer will treat you compassionately and honestly when it comes to these difficult matters.
+Your lawyer will treat you compassionately and honestly.
 We’ll have to connect each damage to an injury or affliction, then to the cause, and, finally, to the at-fault parties.

-Depending on the details of your situation, you may be able to seek compensation for the following damages in your Staten Island personal injury claim:
+Depending on the details of your situation, you could be paid for the following damages in your Staten Island personal injury claim: